trienbanghuynh/House-Marketplace/README.md

 # House Marketplace
-A React + Firebase v9 project
-Purpose: Search and list houses for sale or for rent.
+Built with React framework, Firebase storage & authentication, Google OAuth, Geocoding API, and so on.

 ## Usage